drozdzamadeusz/Algorithms/readme.md

 ## Step 2: Select Python Interpreter

-After running the setup script, select the `_venv-alg` interpreter in your IDE.
+After running the setup script, select the `.venv` interpreter in your IDE.

 ### Visual Studio Code